U.S. judge partially overturns conviction of opioid maker Insys' founder

 U.S. District Judge Allison Burroughs in Boston ruled the evidence prosecutors presented at trial did not support finding that John Kapoor and the others intended for doctors to prescribe the drug, Subsys, to patients who did not need it.

+“Defendants knew the power of Subsys and that addiction was a risk, but nonetheless tried to maximize the number of prescriptions written and the dosage prescribed,” she wrote.

+A lawyer for Kapoor and a spokeswoman for the prosecution did not immediately respond to requests for comment.

-Reporting by Nate Raymond in Boston; Editing by Chris Reese
+Reporting by Nate Raymond in Boston; Editing by Chris Reese and Bill Berkrot